 Students must submit a new letter of authorization each semester

-Employers/sponsors may fax this information directly to the Business Office.
+Employer and sponsors may fax this information directly to the Business Office.
 Please also fax a current pay stub for the employee, if using this option.
-NC Employers and state agencies are invoiced at the in-state tuition rate.
+NC employers and state agencies are invoiced at the in-state tuition rate.
 In order to receive the in-state rate, the sponsor must be the student's employer.
-Employment must be verifiable with a current pay stub showing North Carolina State Income taxes paid/withheld.
+Employment must be verifiable with a current pay stub showing North Carolina state income taxes paid or withheld.

 Volunteers and contract workers are not considered employees for invoicing situations.
 Sponsor invoices must be paid with company checks.
 Personal checks are not acceptable.

 Please note that student sponsorship is a guarantee of payment for all authorized tuition and fees.
 CVCC will reduce the sponsor invoice by the applicable refund amount if the student drops within the refund period (75% of tuition only), but no amounts are credited for classes dropped after the refund period is over.
 If student(s) drop or terminate employment during the semester, the sponsor will remain liable for any charges previously authorized.

 Sponsored Student Procedures